nbouvrette/forEach/README.md

 ## What now?

 While you might say `« there is no way I will use this custom operator »`, there are several advantages by using it.
 Is it future proof?
 Most likely.
 Will it be redundant in a few years from now (or even sooner depending on the type of project)?
 For sure.
-In the meantime it is up to you to decide but the upside is that if you ever decide to use this, refactoring to `for...of` should be relatively easy in the future and in the meantime it will do your eyes a favor.
+In the meantime it is up to you to decide but the upside is that if you ever decide to use this, refactoring to `for...of` should be relatively easy in the future and it will do your eyes a favor.